Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 }
 ```
 and we see that the `f` function is already implemented!
+We note as well that the `pi_X` and `pi_Y` come as part of the data of the implementation of the interface we've defined here, and we must also build these as only we, the implementer, know how to yield memory from the computer to represent the object in our language.
-Remind yourself, this `f`, or $f$ we had in the diagramm, "exists and is unique".
+Remind yourself, this `f`, or $f$ we had in the diagram, "exists and is unique".

 Now, we carry on and can note that in this case, you can actually define the `Add` and trait for the `ProductVector` type in Rust without any issues:
 ```rust